vim-erlang/vim-erlang-runtime/README.md

 Notes:

--   This can be for example added to a Makefile as a "re-indent rule".
+*   This can be for example added to a Makefile as a "re-indent rule".

--   You can use the `expandtab`, `shiftwidth` and `tabstop` options to customize how to use space and tab characters.
+*   You can use the `expandtab`, `shiftwidth` and `tabstop` options to customize how to use space and tab characters.
 The command above uses only spaces, and one level of indentation is 4 spaces.

--   If you would like to use a different version of the indentation script from that one shipped in Vim (e.g. because you have Vim 7.3), then also add the following as the first command parameter:
+*   If you would like to use a different version of the indentation script from that one shipped in Vim, then also add the following as the first command parameter (replace the `/path/to` part):

     ```bash
-    -c ':set runtimepath^=~/.vim/bundle/vim-erlang-runtime/'
+    -c ':set runtimepath^=/path/to/vim-erlang-runtime/'
     ```

 ## Development